kinvolk/lokomotive/docs/topics/maintenance.md

 * Encourages investment in tooling for traffic migration and failovers.
 When a cluster incident arises, shifting applications to a healthy cluster will be second nature.
 * Discourages reliance on in-place opaque state.
 Retain confidence in your ability to create infrastructure from scratch.
-* Allows Typhoon to make architecture changes between releases and eases the burden on Typhoon maintainers.
+* Allows Lokomotive to make architecture changes between releases and eases the burden on Lokomotive maintainers.
 By contrast, distros promising in-place upgrades get stuck with their mistakes or require complex and error-prone migrations.

 ### Bare-Metal

-Typhoon bare-metal clusters are provisioned by a PXE-enabled network boot environment and a [Matchbox](https://github.com/poseidon/matchbox) service.
+Lokomotive bare-metal clusters are provisioned by a PXE-enabled network boot environment and a [Matchbox](https://github.com/poseidon/matchbox) service.
 To upgrade, re-provision machines into a new cluster.

 Failover application workloads to another cluster (varies).